C4K3/NoSpam/README.md

 ```
 /unmute <player>
 ```
-- Unmutes <player.
+- Unmutes <player>.
 Can only be used by OPs.

 ```
 /amimuted
 ```
-- Tells you whether you're muted or not, can be used by all players.
+- Tells you whether you're muted or not.
+Can be used by all players.